RashmiLathiya/MyNous/README.md

-# Android Developer Assessment Test
+# Fetch JSON data from Assets file

 ## Project Title
 >MyNous

-## Test Requirements
+## Requirements
 1. The application should load a JSON from https://cloud.nousdigital.net/s/Njedq4WpjWz4KKk/download The JSON includes an array of objects consisting of an imageURL, a title, and a description.